boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 ### Spectral library matching (background)

 If imported spectral libraries are present, SIRIUS will automatically perform spectral matching against those libraries.
 Currently, this always happens in the background and no parameters need to be set.
-See TODO link and make in prereq.
+See [Spectral library matching via custom databases]({{ "/advanced-background-information/#Spectral-library-matching-via-custom-databases" | relative_url }}) for more information

 ### Identifying molecular formulas with SIRIUS (1)